 Wake up in Vukovar and have breakfast before your excursion to the Croatian city of Osijek.
 Inhabited since Neolithic times, this area has had several heydays under the Romans, the Ottomans and the Hapsburgs; now, Vukovar is revered for its baroque buildings, parks and monuments.
 Return on board for lunch and enjoy free time before an early-evening departure.

-Today, enjoy scenic cruising as you travel through one of the most picturesque areas of the Lower Danube.
+Sail to Golubac this morning and enjoy an included tour of the Golubac Fortress and admire sweeping views over the Danube.
+You may also choose to join an optional tour; explore Europe’s first settlement from the Stone Age, or take an invigorating hike to Djerdap National Park.
+Rejoin your ship in Donji Milanovac for lunch.
+This afternoon, enjoy scenic cruising as you travel through one of the most picturesque areas of the Lower Danube.
 The Iron Gate is one of Europe’s most dramatic natural wonders—a spectacular narrow gorge with enormous white limestone cliffs.
-Take in your Cruise Director’s commentary about the region and scenic points of interest as you sail toward the next port.
+Take in your Program Director’s commentary about the region and scenic points of interest as you sail toward your next port.

 After breakfast, disembark at Russe for a full-day excursion to Bulgaria’s former capital, Veliko Tarnovo.
 See Tsaravets Hill and the ruins of the royal castle.
 During free time, shop for local crafts along Samovodska Charshia.
 Continue your venture to Arbanasi for lunch in a local restaurant and a guided tour of the Nativity Church, with its intricate floor-to-ceiling murals and icons.
 Return to your ship for dinner.

-Disembark in Giurgiu and proceed to the superior first-class Radisson Blu Hotel Bucharest (or similar) in the heart of Bucharest for a 1-night stay.
-This afternoon, enjoy a half-day tour of Romania’s lovely capital city.
+Disembark in Giurgiu and set off by motor coach to Bucharest for a day of exploration.
+After lunch at a local restaurant, enjoy a tour of Romania’s lovely capital city.
 See the city’s wide boulevards, the Romanian Athenaeum, the Arch of Triumph and the Palace of Parliament.
 Visit the outdoor Muzeul Satului, otherwise known as the Village Museum, where authentic dwellings from all regions of the country have been relocated and reassembled, including rural cottages, farmhouses and water mills.
-During lunch at a local restaurant, enjoy a lively folkloric performance that recalls the simple pleasures of rural life.
-Enjoy a final evening in Bucharest.
+After your tour, proceed to your hotel and enjoy a final evening in Bucharest.

 After breakfast, check out of your hotel and proceed to the airport for your return flight.
-Or, extend your journey with 3 nights in the Black Sea region.
+Or, extend your journey with 3 nights in Bucharest and Transylvania.

 Extend your stay, pre or post cruise, with these great value cruise extensions!
 Simply give our award winning team a call for full details on 0800 810 8220